First points of entry and non-first points of entry for aircraft

 Information for airport or landing place operators

 When the Biosecurity Act commenced in June 2016, existing landing places were issued temporary determinations allowing them to continue to operate as FPOEs.
-These determinations will expire in June 2019.
+These determinations expired in June 2019.

 How to be determined an FPOE